-6.2 Late Arrival at School
+5.2 Late Arrival at School

-At Wreningham VC Primary School all pupils are expected to arrive on time for every day of the school year.
-The school day begins at 8.50AM.
-We advise all parents to ensure their child is on site prior to this.
-The school register will be taken at 8.50AM.
-All pupils arriving after this time are required to report to the main office with their parents, who will be expected to sign the late book and provide a reason for their absence.
-If their arrival is before 9.20AM. it will be recorded as late - L code (Late before the close of register).
+At Wreningham VC Primary all pupils are expected to arrive on time for every day of the school year.
+Pupils in the Early Years Foundation Stage, Year 1 and Year 2: The school register will be taken at 8.30AM.

+Pupils in Key Stage 2: The school register will be taken at 8.40AM.

+School registers will officially close at 9.00 AM.
+Pupils arriving after this time must report to the school office with their parents and will need to sign-in.
+If their arrival is before 9.00AM it will be recorded as late - L code (Late before the close of register).

-The school register will officially close at 9.20AM.
-All pupils arriving on or after this time will be marked as having an unauthorised absence for the morning session - U code (Late after the close of register).
+All pupils arriving on or after 9.00AM will be marked as having an unauthorised absence for the morning session - U code (Late after the close of register).
 This is categorised as an unauthorised absence for the session.
-Parents will be contacted to discuss any patterns of late arrival.
-Repeated arrival after the close of registration will result in appropriate interventions being instigated and may also result in a penalty notice being issued or prosecution.